zikunz/nus-online-judge/README.md

   <img src="./public/wolfram-mascot.png" alt="WolframCode Logo">
 </p>

 The source code for both frontend and backend is currently not open-sourced.
 They are hosted in some of my private GitHub repos.
+If approved, I will open-source my code and develop this platform further in the upcoming holiday.
+I plan to involve students to develop this platform too.

 ## Live Demo

-Experience WolframCode firsthand at [https://nus-wolfram-code.fly.dev/](https://nus-wolfram-code.fly.dev/)
+Experience WolframCode firsthand at [https://nus-wolfram-code.fly.dev/](https://nus-wolfram-code.fly.dev/).

 ## Key Features